chrissamugana/aws-receipt-processor/README.md

+markdown
+Copy
+Edit
-# 📥 AWS Receipt Processing System
+# 📥 AWS Serverless Receipt Processing System

 This project is a fully serverless receipt processing system built with **AWS CDK (Python)**.
 It automatically processes uploaded receipt images by extracting key information and emailing the results back to the user.